CBorowski-dev/docs-operaton-org/content/user-guide/spring-boot-integration/configuration.md

 To provide additional configurations, the following actions need to be performed:

-1. Provide a custom implementation of `org.camunda.spin.spi.DataFormatConfigurator`;
+1. Provide a custom implementation of `org.operaton.spin.spi.DataFormatConfigurator`;
 1. Add the appropriate key-value pair of the fully qualified classnames of the interface and the implementation to the `META-INF/spring.factories` file;
 1. Ensure that the artifact containing the configurator is reachable from Spin’s classloader.